-Which Age Category and Location of Condo Buildings (Toronto or North York) had the highest price growth during last 9 years 2010-2019?
+Which Age and Location Categories of Condo Buildings (Toronto or North York) Had the Highest Price Growth Over a 9 year Period 2010-2019?

 It’s been 10 years of GTA condos’ dramatic price growth.
 Condo Business Intelligence team revealed clear tendencies in Condo average price growth related to Condo building age and a location

-- where, in Toronto or in North York, was higher Condos’ average price growth?
+- Where (Toronto or North York) was higher for condos’ average price growth?

-- which age categories of Condo buildings to select for investment to expect the highest price growth which Condo age categories were the most profitable for investors in terms of the price growth, during last 9 years?
+- Which age categories of condo buildings should one select for investment to expect the highest price growth, and which condo age categories were the most profitable for investors in terms of the price growth during the last 9 years?

-- where are Condos with the highest price growth located?
-Which location and a building age to select for a condo investment?
+- Where are condos with the highest price growth located?
+Which location and building is best to select for a condo investment?

-- which Condo builders build high quality of buildings that naturally generate higher price growth than the other buildings?
+- Which condo builders build high quality buildings that naturally generate a higher price growth than the other buildings?

-- which property management companies manage Condo buildings that had higher price growth than the other buildings?
+- Which property management companies manage condo buildings that had a higher price growth than the other buildings?

 - Toronto Condo’s market prices for 2010-2019 years and